zigbee-alliance/distributed-compliance-ledger/docs/running-node-in-existing-network.md

 - Cons:
   - Needs an access to another machine (may not be possible to everyone)
   - Node that data is copied from should be stopped (downtime)
-  - Probably error prone due to manual operations
+  - Probably error-prone due to manual operations

 ### 3) Catchup from genesis